johnnyw66/cookie_session/README.md

 Make sure you install Python 3.9 or greater on your Windows 11 system (along with pip3).

-Install the following packages pickle, pycryptodome and pywin32 by issusing the following commands on a command terminal -
+After completing your Python installation - install the python libraries pickle, pycryptodome and pywin32 by issusing the following commands on a command terminal -

 * pip3 install pickle